 Do you have a favorite cue tip? perhaps your looking for a change and are maybe considering either the Kamui clear black or the Navigator Alpha.

-If you don’t have a preferred cue tip then its always difficult deciding which one to get.
+If you don’t have a preferred cue tip then its always difficult to decide which one to get.
 With so many available, sometimes it’s best to get a little advice, that’s where we come in.
 This will be a comprehensive comparison between Navigator tips vs Kamui tips.

 Both cue tips are excellent, and both would serve you well at the table – but which one is best for you?